-On this day in 2002, the rusty iron gun turret of the U.S.S.
+On August 5, 2002, the rusty iron gun turret of the U.S.S.
 Monitor broke from the water and into the daylight for the first time in 140 years.
 The ironclad warship was raised from the floor of the Atlantic, where it had rested since it went down in a storm off Cape Hatteras, North Carolina, during the Civil War.
 Divers had been working for six weeks to bring it to the surface.

 Designed by Swedish engineer John Ericsson, the Monitor had an unusually low profile, rising from the water only 18 inches.
 The flat iron deck had a 20-foot cylindrical turret rising from the middle of the ship; the turret housed two 11-inch Dahlgren guns.
 The ship had a draft of less than 11 feet so it could operate in the shallow harbors and rivers of the South.
 It was commissioned on February 25, 1862, and arrived at Chesapeake Bay just in time to engage the Virginia.